reactjs/react-router-redux/README.md

 - `selectLocationState` - (default `state => state.routing`) A selector function to obtain the history state from your store.
 Useful when not using the provided `routerReducer` to store history state.
 Allows you to use wrappers, such as Immutable.js.
 - `adjustUrlOnReplay` - (default `true`) When `false`, the URL will not be kept in sync during time travel.
 This is useful when using `persistState` from Redux DevTools and not wanting to maintain the URL state when restoring state.
+- `query_support` - (default `false`) When `true`, a query object is added to the store, it helps to support code that still rely on the query object from history < 4.

 #### `push(location)`, `replace(location)`, `go(number)`, `goBack()`, `goForward()`